 Introduction to Automation Testing Tools

-Automation Testing is usually applied on the software application which needs to be periodically validated for the same set of test cases, by making use of the reusability property of Automation testing scripts.
-The tools used to execute the Automation test scripts should be selected after careful consideration on few factors such as the platform on which the application is built, the budget set for the automation process, the resources available to work on it and the client’s preference.
-It is equally important to compare all the tools currently available in market while selecting the tool.
+Automation Testing is usually applied to the software application, which needs to be periodically validated for the same set of test cases by making use of the reusability property of Automation testing scripts.
+The tools used to execute the Automation test scripts should be selected after careful consideration of few factors such as the platform on which the application is built, the budget set for the automation process, the resources available to work on it and the client’s preference.
+It is equally important to compare all the tools currently available in the market while selecting the tool.

-The following are the top automation testing tools which we can use –
+The following are the top automation testing tools that we can use –

 Let us see them each in more detail.